cyborginstitute/administration/source/monitoring-tactics.rst

    syslog
       Refers the standard logging format that originated with early BSD Unix utilities (i.e. ``sendmail``) and was later made generic for tool all system logging.
-The syslog format was adopted by a number of tools for reporting and log analysis and was eventually standardized.
+A number of additional tools adopted the syslog format for reporting and log analysis and has is now a standard.
 These days, syslog is rather poorly utilized despite its ubiquity, with many applications using their own logging systems, or using the syslog and the syslog format in ways that go beyond the standard and intention of the system.

 Deploying Monitoring
 --------------------